In short, effective shielding of gamma radiation is in most cases based on the use of materials with two following material properties:

 Gamma Rays Attenuetion

-The total cross-section of interaction of a gamma rays with an atom is equal to the sum of all three mentioned partial cross-sections:σ = σf + σC + σp
+The total cross-section of the interaction of gamma rays with an atom is equal to the sum of all three mentioned partial cross-sections:σ = σf + σC + σp

 - σf – Photoelectric effect